-3. Contract Changes.
+3. Contract Changes and Coverage Limitations.

-- (a) The contract change date is November 30 of the calendar year preceding the calendar year in which your insurance year begins. - (b) We may change the terms of your coverage under this policy from year to year. - (c) After the year of application, any changes in policy provisions, premium rates, and program dates will be provided by us to your crop insurance agent or published on the FCIC website (www.act.fcic.usda.gov) not later than the contract change date.
-If not in the office by the contract change date or published on the FCIC website, you have the option of accepting the changes.
+- (a) The contract change date is November 30 of the calendar year preceding the calendar year in which your insurance year begins. - (b) We may change the terms of your coverage under this policy from year to year. - (c) After the year of application, any changes in policy provisions, premium rates, and program dates will be provided by us to your crop insurance agent or published on the RMA website (www.rma.usda.gov or its successor) not later than the contract change date.
+If not in the office by the contract change date or published on the RMA website, you have the option of rejecting the changes.
 You may view the documents or request copies from your crop insurance agent. - (d) After the year of application, you will be notified, in writing, of changes to these provisions and the Special Provisions not later than 30 days prior to the cancellation date.
-Acceptance of changes will be conclusively presumed in the absence of notice from you to change or cancel your insurance coverage.
+Acceptance of changes will be conclusively presumed in the absence of notice from you to change or cancel your insurance coverage. - (e) Your agent does not have authority to bind coverage under this policy.
+Coverage will only become effective when we notify you in writing that your application has been accepted and approved by us. - (f) If you have income from animals and animal products included in your approved AGR, your application will be rejected if we are notified by FCIC that underwriting capacity for this plan of insurance has been exceeded.